Walk through Paintings: Egocentric World Models from Internet Priors: Structural Consistency Evaluation

 \section{Structural Consistency Evaluation}

+In the main paper, in order to segment key structures in the scene we used SAM2's point annotation interface.
+Specifically, we manually selected key points in the initial frame corresponding to salient structural elements that define the scene layout (e.g., houses, trees, the robot arm).
+SAM2 was then used to tracks these entities, enabling computation of the metric introduced in Section 4.
+In this section, we visually illustrate the intuition behind the metric, validate its robustness to distortions in generated videos, and show how the manual point-annotation step can be removed to scale the metric to large datasets without sacrificing accuracy.

-In Figure~\ref{fig:scs_illus} we qualitatively demonstrate the structural consistency evaluation using our SCS metric, for navigation and manipulation.
+\textbf{SCS Illustration.} In Figure~\ref{fig:scs_illus} we qualitatively demonstrate the structural consistency evaluation using our SCS metric, for navigation and manipulation.
 The first row shows predicted frames for 3-DoF navigation in RECON, with two key structures (a house and a tree) tracked with blue masks, and the positions of these structures in the corresponding ground-truth frames shown with red masks.
-As we can see, initially the two structures' predicted location and shape is perfectly aligned with ground-truth but as we go further into the future, the imperfections in the action following behavior results in a drift.
-The second row shows similar evaluation for 25-DoF manipulation using humanoid.
+As we can see, initially the two structures' predicted location and shape is perfectly aligned with ground-truth but, as we go further into the future, the imperfections in action following result in a drift.
+Second row shows an evaluation for 25-DoF manipulation using humanoid.
 Note here that while the hand's predicted motion is very close to the ground-truth, the shape of the cup gets distorted during manipulation, and will be correctly penalized by our SCS metric.

+\textbf{SCS Applicability for Long-horizon Evaluation.} The metric evaluating only objects that remain visible in the frame is by design, not a limitation.
+Predicting entirely new content entering the scene is fundamentally ill-defined; the model cannot accurately anticipate what objects will appear.
+That said, as shown in Table~\ref{tab:scs_early_termination}, only 17\% of tracked segments leave the view by frame 64 in navigation evaluation, so SCS remains valid across our tested horizons.

-Finally in the bottom two rows, we show structural consistency evaluation in case of highly distorted predictions.
-The third row shows distorted 25-DoF navigation predictions from an intermediate stage of model training and the last row shows the distorted light fixture and table tracked using blue masks, with ground-truth positions in red as before.
-As we can see, SAM2 mask tracking is robust to distortions in the generated frames and therefore our SCS metric can evaluate action following even when the fidelity of the generation is poor, which highlights our intended disentanglement of action following from visual quality.
+\textbf{Robustness to Distortions.} SCS is designed to measure structural alignment rather than rendering fidelity.
+In the bottom two rows of Figure~\ref{fig:scs_illus}, we illustrate this property on highly distorted 25-DoF navigation predictions from an intermediate stage of model training.
+The final row shows the corresponding SAM2 segmentation results for the light fixture and table in blue, with ground-truth object segmentation overlaid in red.
+Despite severe visual artifacts, SAM2 mask tracking remains stable, allowing SCS to evaluate action following even when generation fidelity is poor.
+This qualitative behavior is consistent with the main-paper observation that models with lower rendering quality can achieve higher SCS (SVD vs. Wan), highlighting the intended disentanglement between action following and perceptual quality.